Computorized DIY Turntable For 360 Product Photography (Guest post)

 _______________________________________________________________________________________

 I have wanted to build a rotary turntable for quite a while.
-With it I can shoot 360 degree product shots, I can set the camera up on it and shoot panoramas.
+With it I can shoot 360 degree product photos, I can set the camera up on it and shoot panoramas.
 I can use it with my timelapse setup to put motion into a long shot.
 I also have an idea about trying to use it to build a masterlock picker!

 There is a stepper motor connected to a sparkfun easydriver via an arduino (not shown) The motor has something like 1.5 degrees per step and it is geared down heavily via the rubber belt, so it is very precise.